PSESS2020/Vimsu_prototype/README.md

 For development, you will need Node.js installed in your environment.
 You will also need a mongoDB account for the database and Azure storage account for the cloud storage.

 ### Node
 You can download and install Node.js from the [official Node.js website](https://nodejs.org/).
-After the installation, you should normally be able to run this following command.
+If the installation was successful, you should be able to run this following command.

     $ node -v
     v12.18.1